-Seine-et-Marne, a department rich in history and heritage, is home to many abandoned places that will delight fans of urban exploration, or urbex .
-From forgotten castles to deserted factories, these sites offer a unique look at the past.
-Here are the five must-see urbex sites in Seine-et-Marne.
+Seine-et-Marne, a department rich in history and heritage, is home to numerous abandoned places that will delight urban exploration enthusiasts, or urbex .
+From forgotten castles to deserted factories, these sites offer a unique glimpse into the past.
+Here are five must-see urbex sites in Seine-et-Marne.

 1: The Castle of Solitude